-Division of World Missions and Christian Studies: Dr. Jason Graffagnino, Chair
+School of Theology & Missions: Dr. Jason Graffagnino, Dean

-The Missions and Christians Studies Division is rooted firmly in a strong Christian and liberal arts tradition committed to the inerrancy, infallibility and authority of the Bible (God's Holy Word) and to the task of carrying the gospel to the ends of the earth.
-The Missions and Christian Studies division offers courses leading to a Bachelor of Arts in World Missions and Bachelor of Arts in Christian Studies.
-Areas of Study:
+The School of World Missions and Christian Studies is rooted firmly in a strong Christian and liberal arts tradition committed to the inerrancy, infallibility and authority of the Bible (God's Holy Word) and to the task of carrying the gospel to the ends of the earth.
+The School of World Missions and Christian Studies offers courses leading to a Bachelor of Arts in World Missions and Bachelor of Arts in Christian Studies.

 - Biblical and Theological Studies

 - Missions

 - Student Ministry

+- Bachelor of Arts in Interdisciplinary Studies

-Division of Nursing: Mrs. Celeste Dunnington, Chair
+School of Nursing: Mrs. Celeste Dunnington, Dean

-The Nursing Division is rooted firmly in Biblical Truth with a strong Christian Liberal Arts tradition.
-The mission of the Division of Nursing is to prepare competent professional nurses to integrate Christian faith and values with compassionate care to fulfill the ministry of the Great Commission.
+The School of Nursing is rooted firmly in Biblical Truth with a strong Christian liberal arts tradition.
+The mission of the School of Nursing is to prepare competent professional nurses to integrate Christian faith and values with compassionate care to fulfill the ministry of the Great Commission.
 The Bachelor of Science in Nursing program adheres to the truth of the Bible as foundational.
 Biblical Truth is the basis for those called to missions through the nursing profession and that truth grows in their knowledge of nursing as a ministry.